-The initial Mac App Store version of Mavericks will boot only those Macs released prior to Mavericks’s debut; Macs released after Mavericks’s debut will ship with a newer version of OS X 10.9 preinstalled.
-This means that if you make a bootable install drive immediately after Mavericks is released, and then later buy a new Mac, your install drive won’t boot that Mac (though it will boot any older Macs you own).
+The initial Mac App Store version of Mavericks will boot only those Macs released prior to Mavericks’s debut; Macs released after Mavericks’s debut ship with a newer version of OS X 10.9 preinstalled.
+This means that if you made a bootable install drive immediately after Mavericks was released, and then later bought a new Mac, your install drive won’t boot that Mac (though it will boot any older Macs you own).

 However, as explained above, Apple regularly updates the OS X installer on the Mac App Store so that it installs the latest version of OS X 10.9.
 If you create a new bootable installer using the first major update to Mavericks after your Mac was released, that drive should be able to boot all your Macs.